 - Submit official high school transcript.

-- Complete placement assessment (Math only).
+- Complete placement assessment (Math and Reading).

 Deadlines To Know*